zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-#### Set the Video Resolution (setVideoResolution)
+#### Sets the Video Resolution (setVideoResolution)

-> This method has been deprecated.
-If you hope to set the video encoder profile, Agora recommends using `setVideoEncoderConfiguration`.
+> This method is deprecated.
+To set the video encoder profile, Agora recommends calling the `setVideoEncoderConfiguration` method.

 ```
 - (int)setVideoResolution: (CGSize)size andFrameRate: (NSInteger)frameRate bitrate: (NSInteger) bitrate;
 ```

 If the video profiles listed in the table do not meet your needs, use this method to manually set the width, height, frame rate, and bitrate of the video.
-If the user does not need to set the video encoding profile after joining the channel, Agora recommends calling this method before `enableVideo` to minimize the time delay in receiving the first video frame.
+If the user does not need to set the video encoding profile after joining a channel, Agora recommends calling this method before calling the `enableVideo` method to minimize the time delay in receiving the first video frame.

 <table>
 <colgroup>